Changing the old MQ from 24V to 12V

 Removed 24V alternator from MQ.
 Transferred vacuum pump and pulley set to 12V alternator.

-Removed A/C compressor and bracket and dropped bracket off to remove/weld tab in correct place
+Removed A/C compressor and bracket and dropped bracket off to remove/weld tab in correct place for 12V alternator.

 Ground off tabs on new 12V headlights, painted & installed MQ mounting hardware.